Pithorn/pithorn.github.com/_posts/2014-10-21-running-qqdownload-prefectly-under-linux.md

 4. Then install `riched20`, `riched30` and `wininet` to your wineprefix using `winetricks` GUI.
 5. Finally you need a Chinese font for all charactors.
 The `fakeChinese` in `winetricks` is a good choice.
 6. Have fun!
 You may need a desktop launcher.

+### PS

+if you have permission to use the [Tencent offline downloading](http://lixian.qq.com/login.html), such as VIP account or gained LV8 in QQDownload, I recommend you to try out another python script, [xfdown](https://github.com/kikyous/xfdown).

+Xfdown now has a awesome Tui with color support, wow.